Kadu Malleshwara Temple

 The Kadu Malleshwara Temple ಕಾಡು ಮಲ್ಲೇಶ್ವರ is a 17th-century A.D.
-Hindu temple dedicated to the Shiva located in the Malleshwara locality of Bengaluru, Karnataka, India.
-The word 'Kadu' means forest, here referring to the thick greenery all around the temple.
+Hindu temple dedicated to Shiva, located in the Malleshwaram locality of Bengaluru, Karnataka, India.
+The word 'Kadu' means forest, referring here to the thick greenery all around the temple.

 About

-The temple was built in the 17th century A.D. by Venkoji, the brother of the Maratha King Shivaji in Dravidian style of architecture.
+The temple was developed in the 17th century A.D.
+(1669 A.D.) by Venkoji, the step-brother of the Maratha King Shivaji in Dravidian style of architecture.
 Shiva is worshipped as Mallikarjun.
 One part of the temple, Nandishwara Teertha Temple (Basava Theertha), is in front of the temple.
 It is said to be the main source or birthplace of the Vrishabhavathi River.

 Architecture

-Kadu Malleshwara Temple is developed in the Dravidian engineering style amid the reign of King Venkojirao Bhonsle of Thanjavur.
+Kadu Malleshwara Temple is in the Dravidian engineering style and constructed during the reign of King Venkojirao Bhonsle of Thanjavur.

 Festivals

 The main annual festival is Shivaratri.
 Thousands of devotees from Bengaluru and around visit this temple on the holy day of Shivratri festival.